mocosha/why-we-love-and-use-fsharp-talk/slides/index.md

   * 2010: F# is baked into VS 2010
   * 2017: .NET Core includes F# support by default

+' F# is a functional programming language that makes it easy to write correct and maintainable code.

+' F# programming primarily involves defining types and functions that are type-inferred and generalized automatically.
+This allows your focus to remain on the problem domain and manipulating its data, rather than the details of programming.

 ---

 ### .NET Core SDK includes the F# compiler and F# core library